hypercerts-org/HIPs/HIPs/HIP-0.md

 #### 2. Community Feedback

 Before writing a formal HIP Draft in Github, take the time to vet your idea.
-Open a discussion thread in the [Discord forum] ( LINK TO FORUM ) and make sure to clearly state your idea to allow the community to provide feedback.
+Open a discussion thread in the [discussion forum](https://github.com/hypercerts-org/HIPs/discussions) and make sure to clearly state your idea to allow the community to provide feedback.
 Share your idea with the community to gather more feedback.
 This is done to ensure you don't waste your time writing a HIP that either won't get enough traction, is not feasible, or is a duplicate.

 #### 3. Process